nodejs/node/doc/api/url.md

 ### url.fileURLToPath(url)

 * `url` {URL | string} The file URL string or URL object to convert to a path.
-* Returns: {URL} The fully-resolved platform-specific Node.js file path.
+* Returns: {string} The fully-resolved platform-specific Node.js file path.

 This function ensures the correct decodings of percent-encoded characters as well as ensuring a cross-platform valid absolute path string.